 If it becomes necessary to close Burlington Schools for the day, announcements will be made via the SchoolMessenger communication system after 6:00 a.m.
 Local TV and radio stations, our website, and BSD's social media channels will also list closings.
 SchoolMessenger announcements will be sent via some combination of telephone calls, emails, and text messages.
 It is important that the schools have accurate and up-to-date contact information for SchoolMessenger.
-You can update your contact information as part of the backto-school process via the PowerSchool Registration System.
-During the course of a school day, unexpected situations may occur that require closing one or all of the Burlington Schools.
-That decision will be made by the Superintendent's Office, with consultation of appropriate resources such as school principals, the Property Services Director, and/or the Burlington Police Department.
+You can update your contact information as part of the Annual Student Update process via the PowerSchool Registration System.
+During the course of a school day, unexpected situations may occur that require closing one or all Burlington Schools.
+That decision will be made by the Superintendent's Office, in consultation with appropriate leaders such as school principals, the Property Services Director, and/or the Burlington Police Department.
 Notification of this decision will be made as far in advance as possible, although some situations may require the immediate dismissal of students.